Achievable logoAchievable logo

 Rule 144

 In a previous chapter, we covered Rule 144 and how it regulates restricted stock.
-Regulation D stock offerings are considered restricted as they are not registered with the SEC.
+Regulation D stock offerings are considered restricted because they are not registered with the SEC.
 Therefore, the holding period required by Rule 144 applies, preventing any participating investor from selling their shares for 6 months.

 Rule 147